Back to Dealfront DigestSales

 5. Change in leadership

 Depending on the size of your target company, you and your sales team may not even have direct contact with the C-level.
-But a shakeup in the boardroom always leads to fundamental changes that impact the entire company.
+But a shakeup in the boardroom always leads to fundamental leadership changes that impact the entire company.
 This can be the perfect moment to reach out with your B2B sales pitch!

 New C-suite executives means new decision-makers, a new strategy and possibly new budgeting priorities.
 That’s why it’s always wise to check in with your contacts any time you learn of a change like this.